General Anaesthetic Dentistry

 While general anaesthetic is mostly used in minor and major surgeries in hospitals, it can also be used in dentistry for more complex procedures or for nervous patients with dental fear or anxiety.

 At Dental Implant & Sleep Centre, we offer general anaesthetic for patients undergoing lengthy or complex dental procedures.
-This type of dental sedation induces unconsciousness for a completely painless experience.
+This type of dental sedation induces unconsciousness.

 Who is General Anaesthetic Dental for?

-General anaesthesia is mainly used to assist with dental treatments for patients undergoing invasive surgery, or patients with severe fear and anxiety of dental procedures.
+General anaesthesia is sometimes used to assist with dental treatment for patients undergoing invasive surgery or for those who experience significant fear or anxiety related to dental procedures.

-It is important to note that dental general anaesthesia is mainly offered in rare circumstances.
-This type of sedation is not recommended for basic procedures like cleaning or small fillings, but is often used in special cases, including:
+It’s important to note that dental general anaesthesia is offered only in specific circumstances.
+It’s not recommended for routine procedures such as cleaning or small fillings, but may be considered in cases such as:

-• If a patient has extreme anxiety, behavioural changes, or disabilities.
+• Patients with extreme anxiety, behavioural conditions, or disabilities

-• Children under the age of 12 who need moderate to deep sedation.
+• Children under 12 who require moderate to deep sedation

-At Dental Implant & Sleep Centre, our anaesthesiologist will go through your medical history and might run some tests to ensure you are ready and healthy to receive anaesthesia.
-You can ask any questions you want about the procedure at this stage.
+At Dental Implant & Sleep Centre, our anaesthesiologist will review your medical history and may perform relevant tests to confirm you are medically fit for anaesthesia.
+You’ll have the opportunity to discuss the procedure and ask any questions before treatment begins.

 Which Dental Treatments Can I Get General Anaesthetic for?

-General Anaesthetic can be administered in the form of gas or an intravenous drip.
-A general anaesthetic puts patients into a deep sleep so they cannot feel pain during dental procedures.
+General anaesthesia can be administered through gas or an intravenous (IV) drip.
+It places patients in a controlled state of unconsciousness so they do not respond to sensations during dental procedures.

 • Dental implants